Table of Contents

 - If at any time during the period of the Guest’s access to University facilities and services the Guest’s Sponsor is no longer affiliated with the university, and the Guest still requires access, original Sponsor’s supervisor will become the Guest’s Sponsor.

-- Any and all Guest access is subject to applicable policies of the university, including policies of the Office of Computer Services.
+- Any and all Guest access is subject to applicable policies of the university, including policies of the Office of Information Technology Services.

 The following levels of access may be granted to a Guest upon request of an eligible Sponsor and approval by the university.

 Eligible Sponsors will use the Guest Access Request System to request and to have Guest access approved.
 The Guest Access Request System is available through TUportal.